Most likely, you’re here because you’re concerned about getting life insurance for your adult children.

 - We can give you a fair quote for life insurance coverage to help you accomplish the goals you have in mind.

-If your goal is income replacement, generally it’s best to have a policy that is 10 times your annual income:
+If your goal is income replacement, it’s best to have a policy ten times greater than your annual income:

-- If your son or daughter makes $30,000 a year, a $300,000 life insurance plan would take care of most debts and obligations.
+- If your son or daughter makes $30,000 a year, a $300,000 life insurance plan will take care of most debts and obligations.

-A broker is in the unique position of being able to offer a multitude of life insurance companies to their client so that they can shop around to find the best price and coverage.
+A broker has access to various life insurance companies, so you can shop around and find the best one in terms of price and coverage.

 - Limited coverage options